 There are two types of water-soluble stabilizers: One comes just as the stabilizer, and one comes as the stabilizer with a peel off-backing, so you can adhere it to your fabric.
 Stabilizers come by the yard, on a roll, and as sheets.
 The kind with peel-off backing can be run through a printer, which makes transferring a complex pattern a breeze!
 Of course, you can also trace your designs on the material by hand.

 - Embroidery pattern

 - Water-soluble stabilizer

 Tracing on Water-Soluble Materials

-For the sticky-backed kind, I recommend trimming it down around the design.
+If you're using a sticky-backed stabilizer, trim it down around the design.
 For the plain stabilizer, leave some space.

-One quick note about the sticky type of water-soluble stabilizer: Depending on the humidity and other conditions, you may find that it makes your needle feel gummed up.
+Depending on the humidity and other conditions, you may find that it makes your needle feel gummed up.
 Some people find it helpful to rub a bit of Thread Heaven on their needle.
-I just keep a bit of felt or fabric handy to wipe it off every so often.
-Even with this issue, I still LOVE using the sticky stuff!

 Soak Away the Stabilizer

 Soak the finished embroidery in lukewarm water.
 You should start to see the stabilizer dissolving right away.
 If it’s not coming off, rub it a bit with your fingers or try warmer water.
 You can also give it a final rinse under running water.
 Pat the embroidery with a towel to remove excess water, then hang it to dry.